vishakhaa05/vishakhaa05/README.md

 💻 I’m passionate about building **real-time, scalable web applications** using **MERN Stack, TypeScript, and Node.js**.
 ⚡ I focus on writing **clean, efficient, and secure code**, and I love exploring new technologies like **Redis, WebRTC, and Cloud tools**.
-🚀 My goal is to grow as a **Full-Stack / DevOps Engineer** and contribute to impactful open-source projects.
+🚀 My goal is to grow as a **Full-Stack developer** and contribute to impactful open-source projects.

 ---